 Number of Employees: We grew from 5 to 15 employees (& counting) in 1 year

-Take a minute to understand what the phases of development actually look like and reflect on where you think your team is currently at.
+Take a minute to understand what the phases of development, coined by Dr. Bruce Tuckman, actually look like and reflect on where you think your team is currently at.

 ⭐ Proactive Tip: Managers should facilitate relationship building and ensure roles, responsibilities, and expectations are clear during this stage